The compensation platform for VHA's 380,000-person workforce.

 We model VHA's three pay systems correctly

 §7431 physician base-plus-market-pay, §7451 nurse locality pay, and Title 38 Hybrid Special Salary Rates each follow different rules.
-We treat them as first-class, not one undifferentiated 'salary' field.
+We treat them as first-class, not one undifferentiated field.

 03